osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 More information about the JupyterLab interface can be found in the [JupyterLab manual](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html).

-JupyterLab can be a helpful resource for teaching and for running small batches of HTCondor jobs for testing and/or troubleshooting.
+JupyterLab can be a helpful resource for teaching and for running small batches of HTCondor jobs for testing and/or troubleshooting purposes.

 # Steps to Accessing and Working in JupyterLab